Poker Interview with Ned-Bg - A Poker Pro with 500,000$+ Winnings

 Q: Did money change you?
 If yes, in what way?

-A: Money give me more freedom and I can have more choices now.
-They changed me in a way that I dream for other stuff now.
+A: Money gives me more freedom and I can have more choices now.
+They changed me in a way that I dream of other stuff now.
 I am the same person.
 I can say that success changed me in a way that I am confident that whenever I do the right things – I get the right results.
-So I am not changed in a way to become more ignorant, but to become more confident in putting goals, follow the right steps and be disciplined.
+So I am not changed in a way to become more ignorant, but to become more confident in putting goals, follow the right steps, and be disciplined.

 A: To buy something expensive is one of the most stupid things you can do.
 (Exception – if you plan it in advance).
-Imagine you work 9-5 job but got paid not every week or every month but once a year.
+Imagine you work 9-5 jobs but get paid not every week or every month but once a year.
 Then you work one year, they pay you and you spend all the money on….. something expensive.
 If you are paid every week you will never buy this thing but if you are paid once a year you will.
 Unless it is planned – it is not wise.
-So I have a plan how to spend my cash income, how much to be for bankroll increase.
-Investment, the standard of live and vacations are part of the plan.
+So I have a plan on how to spend my cash income, how much to be for a bankroll increase.
+Investment, the standard of living, and vacations are part of the plan.

 Q: What are the main ways you developed your game during the years.
 Did you take any poker lessons from professional players?
 What do you think can someone become a really successful player without personal or another type of coaching?

-A: I read books and I also took few lessons from different coaches.
+A: I read books and I also took a few lessons from different coaches.
 I learn something valuable from anyone.
-In any area if you do the work and follow the right steps you can reach your maximum potential as fast as possible.
+In any area, if you do the work and follow the right steps you can reach your maximum potential as fast as possible.
 The coach is the right person to tell you what the right steps are.
 You are the one who will do the work.
 If you are smart enough and talented you can become good without a coach.
-But with good coach it is faster and you avoid mistakes.
+But with a good coach, it is faster and you avoid mistakes.

 Q: Have you developed a specific routine- for example before starting your session, to spend some time analyzing previous hands and situations, to exercise?

 A: The easiest routine I developed so far is for sport.
-I go to fitness, yoga, swimming and massages and every day I have one of those activities.
+I go to fitness, yoga, swimming, and massages, and every day I have one of those activities.
 I tried to make a routine to work on my game every day but some days I am too tired and my brain needs a rest.
-Another routine I am happy with is based on Jared Tendler suggestion – warm up before the game.
+Another routine I am happy with is based on Jared Tendler’s suggestion – warm up before the game.
 Then notes, venting, questions to myself during the game.
 And finally, cool down after that.
 I try to work on my mental game also whenever I detect leaks.

 A: It was regular scoop Sunday.
 The special moment was day 2.
-I was already deep in MTT and I made very wise mental warm up.
-And now when I reread it I am proud with myself that I condense so much wisdom and remind myself about my weakness and put myself in a perfect state of mind.
+I was already deep in MTT and I made a very wise mental warm-up.
+And now when I reread it I am proud with myself that I condense so much wisdom remind myself about my weakness and put myself in a perfect state of mind.

-A: Few years ago Warm Up win was after upswing – series of wins.
-I was super confident and I play to take the right decisions only.
+A: A few years ago Warm-Up win was after an upswing – a series of wins.
+I was super confident and I play to make the right decisions only.
 Here – I had a lot of deep runs before that tournament but not a single big score.
 I was in a downswing.
 I knew I need to focus on my decisions only and not to care about the result but the pressure was big.
 So a few years ago – there was no pressure at all, now –it was really though , but I did my best to overcome it.